 Back to top

-Find your place for you at the Music Institute of Chicago!
+Find your place at the Music Institute of Chicago!

 Well-designed programs and high-quality teaching at the Music Institute of Chicago help every student acquire the creative, social, cultural, and brain-building benefits of playing an instrument.